MahmoudAhmed-01/weather-app/README.md

+- to run the porject you need to install express, cors and body-parser

 -What does this project do?

 an asynchronous web app that uses Web API and user data to dynamically update the UI.